Jonathan Cheechoo: San Jose Sharks

 Cheechoo had a strong rookie season with Kentucky in the AHL, scoring 66 points in 75 games.
 After going scoreless in the playoffs (in which he was a healthy scratch for two games), Cheechoo rebounded with 46 points (21 goals and 25 assists) in 53 games (he missed games due to a leg injury).

 In 2002–03, after scoring seven points (three goals and four assists) in nine games with the Cleveland Barons (the relocated Kentucky Thoroughblades franchise), Cheechoo was recalled to San Jose to help revitalize the struggling team.
-Playing mostly on the third and fourth lines, Cheechoo had a modest 16 points (9 goals and 7 assists) in 66 games.
+Playing mostly on the third and fourth lines, Cheechoo had a modest 16 points (nine goals and seven assists) in 66 games.

 His hard work paid off, as Cheechoo had 47 points in 81 games in 2003–04.
 Playing alongside Mike Ricci and Scott Thornton, Cheechoo had two mentors who taught Cheechoo how to be defensively responsible.
 Before the Calgary Flames eliminated San Jose in the 2004 Stanley Cup playoffs, Cheechoo had 10 points in 17 games.
-During the NHL lock-out, Cheechoo played with HV71 of the Swedish Elitserien and scored 5 goals in 20 games.
+During the NHL lock-out, Cheechoo played with HV71 of the Swedish Elitserien and scored five goals in 20 games.

 In the 2005–06 season, Cheechoo's offensive statistics exploded, with him netting a franchise record 56 goals and 93 points.
 Much of Cheechoo's success was augmented by the Sharks acquisition of his new linemate, superstar center Joe Thornton in late November.
-Before the trade, Cheechoo had 15 points (7 goals and 8 assists) in 24 games.
+Before the trade, Cheechoo had 15 points (seven goals and eight assists) in 24 games.
 In the 57 games after the trade, Cheechoo had 78 points (49 goals and 29 assists).
-Due to his uptick in goal scoring, Cheechoo became the first Sharks player to win the Maurice "Rocket" Richard Trophy and the second aboriginal player to score more than 50 goals in a season.
-Thornton would go on to win the Hart trophy (league MVP) that season.
+Due to his uptick in goal scoring, Cheechoo became the first Sharks player to win the Maurice "Rocket" Richard Trophy and the second aboriginal player (after Reggie Leach) to score more than 50 goals in a season.
+Thornton would go on to win the Hart Trophy (league MVP) that season.

 In 2006, Cheechoo signed a five-year contract extension worth US$15 million, paying him US$2.5 million the first two years, US$3 million the third year and US$3.5 million the last two years.

 In the 2006–07 season, Cheechoo got off to a slow start as he, Joe Thornton and newly acquired power forward Mark Bell failed to click.
 However, after a struggling Bell was demoted to the press box in favour of young speedster Milan Michalek, Cheechoo picked it up, finishing the season with 37 goals and 69 points in 76 games.
 During the 2007 off-season, Cheechoo required double hernia surgery to repair injuries he suffered during the Sharks' playoff run.

 Cheechoo during the 2005–06 season.
 He scored a Sharks team record 56 goals that season.

 During the 2007–08 season, Cheechoo's production dropped to 23 goals.
 Cheechoo's production dropped further the following season, where he scored just 12 goals.